MBS9/substr/README.md

 It takes two inputs: `ratio` and `minLen`.

-The concept is built around a table: the letters of Text A in the rows, and the leeters of text B in the columns.
+The concept is built around a table: the letters of Text A in the rows, and the letters of text B in the columns.

-For example is "ABCDEF" is text A and "FABCDFE" is text B, the table would look like this:
+For example if "ABCDEF" is text A and "FABCDFE" is text B, then the table would look like this:

 |   | A | B | C | D | E | E |
 |---|---|---|---|---|---|---|